Avocado Oil Mayo

 What can I use if I don’t have an immersion blender?

 If you do not have an stick blender, you can mix the ingredients together in a large food processor or a regular blender.
-Then just transfer the finished product to an airtight container and store until needed.
+I recommend slowly streaming in the avocado oil while the blender is running.
+This will ensure it emulsifies properly, meaning it won’t separate later on.

 Is avocado mayo healthier than regular mayo?

 In moderation, yes!
-Avocado oil is rich in healthy fats, making this recipe much healthier than many other mayonnaise brands on the market.
+Avocado oil is rich in healthy fats.
 Since it is homemade, it also does not have any additives or preservatives that store-bought mayo often has.
+You’ll want to use it within the same week because of those fresh ingredients!

 Avocado oil mayo in a glass jar with a gold spoon.

-This creamy avocado mayo is just to die for!
+This creamy Avocado Oil Mayo is just to die for!
 Make it in five minutes with just five basic ingredients.

 5 from 1 vote